lighteko/EST310/HW02/readme.md

 You need to reach a score of 100 or throw two Jokers to win.

 # Rules:
+0. The deck must be shuffled before starting the game.
-1. On each turn, you can draw or throw cards from deck.
+1. On each turn, you can draw or throw cards from the deck.
 2. When you draw the cards, non-number cards have different effects:

 **[Jokers]**: subtract *[(number of Jokers + number of Jacks) * number of cards]* from your score.